 Following Government Guidance regarding reopening community buildings, we are working to get Coddington Community Centre reopened.

 We are aiming to reopen on August 18th but this will be on a limited basis.
 We have done a risk assessment and will be asking our regular users to do the same to assess if and how they can come back.
 With the social distancing measures required, parties are not viable at this stage.
+The Outreach Post Office will restart at the Community Centre on the 18th September.

 If you come to a regular group/activity at the centre, please wait to hear from your group organiser as the date your group will restart will be dependent on everything being in place to ensure a Covid-19 secure centre.